 Tennessee drivers have a duty to yield the right-of-way to other motorists and pedestrians to avoid accidents.
 Drivers often cause crashes, however, when they ignore this duty and refuse to wait patiently and yield to vehicles that have the right-of-way.
 Failure to yield accidents can cause serious physical injuries and death.

-If you or a loved one sustained injuries in a failure to yield accident, the attorneys at the Law Offices of Ogle, Elrod & Baril, PLLC, can help you seek justice for your damages.
+If you or a loved one sustained injuries in a failure to yield accident, the attorneys at OEB Law, PLLC, can help you seek justice for your damages.
 We can help you get compensation for medical bills, lost wages, pain and suffering, and other damages.
 Call us at 865-546-1111 to schedule a free, no-obligation legal consultation with a failure to yield accident lawyer in Knoxville.